DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 * the code for extracting, transforming and loading was now separate and testing them in isolation was easy
 * the **extract** and **load** sections were both completed in a matter of days
-* the **transform** step no longer needed to touch the database, making them easy to write and fast to run
+* the **transform** step no longer needed to touch the database, making transformations easy to write and fast to run
-* a [test generator](https://github.com/DFE-Digital/register-early-career-teachers-public/blob/7f18f9d2064f3f280cc42e49e368a9a65e8504f4/app/migration/spec_generator.rb) could be used to convert real data from ECF1 to an test case, ensuring when we addressed a problem future changes wouldn't break it.
+* a [test generator](https://github.com/DFE-Digital/register-early-career-teachers-public/blob/7f18f9d2064f3f280cc42e49e368a9a65e8504f4/app/migration/spec_generator.rb) could be used to convert real data from ECF1 into a test case, ensuring when we addressed a problem future changes wouldn't break it.
 We ended up with more than [30 real examples](https://github.com/DFE-Digital/register-early-career-teachers-public/tree/7f18f9d2064f3f280cc42e49e368a9a65e8504f4/spec/migration/teacher_history_converter/real_examples)
 * only a small number of true end-to-end tests were needed to ensure the entire process worked as expected
-* allowed us to add a data cleaning stage where fixes were applied, including:
+* it allowed us to add a data cleaning stage where fixes were applied, including:
-  - removing records from British oversea schools
+  - removing records from British overseas schools
   - closing ECT induction records that continued after the teacher's induction completion date
   - fixing records where the `end_date` was before the `start_date`
   - trimming impossibly-early dates